ckiee/ionir/README.md

      * unreachable code from the resulting, parsed AST.
 For example, code
      * after a return statement is considered dead since it will never be
      * reached nor executed.
 Another example would be the removal of unused
-     * variables, methods, classes, among other entities.
+     * variables, methods, classes, among other entities from the AST.
      */
     passManager.registerPass(std::make_shared<DeadCodeEliminationPass>());